 (Note: Reams of essays and books have delved into Southern culture.
 If you’re looking to learn more, check out Ken Burns’s The Civil War and The Fall of the House of Dixie: The Civil War and the Social Revolution That Transformed the South.)

 Today, Natchez remains a beautiful city and many of the historic homes are still here.
 Secession sentiment never ran high here and the city quickly surrendered to the Union Army in 1862.
 Therefore, none of the destruction that took place in other cities occurred here.

-Natchez trades in tourism instead of cotton.
-Visitors to the historic homes, surrounding Natchez Traces, and gambling on the riverboats sustain this tiny town.
+These days, Natchez trades in tourism instead of cotton.
+Visitors to the historic homes, surrounding Natchez Traces, and gambling on the riverboats sustain the tiny town.

 But the old homes are the biggest draw.

 By today’s standards, they are average suburban homes.
 You wouldn’t stop and think “Wow, that is a mansion!”
 But for the period, these homes were an ornate testament to the planters’ great wealth, with high ceilings, intricate wallpaper designs, and multiple stories.
 They were filled with fine china, exotic carpets, and expensive furniture.